Succession Crisis Solved:

 Hidden Complexity

-Young high-potentials underestimated the complexity of managing both office planning and on-site reality.
+Emerging high-potential leaders underestimated the complexity of managing both office planning and on-site operations.

 Client Goal